Puerto Rico under hurricane warning as Tropical Storm Fiona approaches

 "We're not saying that the winds aren't dangerous, but we are preparing for a historic event in terms of rain," said Ernesto Morales, a forecaster with the National Weather Service in San Juan.

 Many Puerto Ricans worried about serious power outages since the reconstruction of the island's power grid razed by Hurricane Maria in 2017 only recently began.
-The grid remains fragile and power outages occur daily, with some 37,000 customers already in the dark Saturday.
+The grid remains fragile and power outages occur daily.

 Luma, the company that operates the transmission and distribution of power on the island, said it flew in an extra 100 lineworkers ahead of the storm but warned of "significant" outages over the weekend.